jagadeeshD3/pesto_take-home-assessment/README.md

 ## Dataset
 We used the [Customer Support Responses](https://huggingface.co/datasets/Kaludi/Customer-Support-Responses) dataset from Hugging Face.

-## Tasks
-1. *Explore and preprocess the dataset*
-2. *Train a sequence-to-sequence (seq2seq) model or use a transformer-based model like GPT-3 for generating responses*
-3. *Fine-tune the model for coherence and relevance*
-4. *Evaluate the generated responses for quality and appropriateness*

 ## 1. Dataset Exploration and Preprocessing
 ### Dataset Overview
 The dataset contains paired customer queries and support responses.
 Each entry in the dataset includes: